Fongshan Community Culture Museum: Exhibition

 The ground floor of the museum displays the history of Blacksmith Street and Cishan rice cake.
 The upper floor displays the stone carving and arts as well as classroom.
 The outdoor area displays the stone carving learning place.

 Events

 The museum regularly holds various events, such as old photos exhibitions, rice cake and pottery making, leisure activities for residents etc.

 Transportation

-The museum is accessible within walking distance north of Fongshan West–City Council Station of Kaohsiung MRT.
+The museum is accessible within walking distance north of Fongshan West Station of Kaohsiung Metro.